Options

 has the same value asoption3

-, then this option is considered required and must be specified.
+, then this option is considered required and must be supplied.

 Default value